JackieBinya/jacqueline-binya-website/content/posts/using-hugo.md

 * Its open-source.
 * Its incredible fast 🚀, it is the fastest static site generator to date.
 Hugo is written using <a href="https://golang.org/"  class="article-link">Golang </a>, using Go makes Hugo build processes incredible fast!
-* It has a wide variety of themes which make it easy to create a static website, you don't have to start from scatch.
+* It has a wide variety of themes which make it easy to create a static website, you don't have to start from scratch.

 So far the only cons I came across when using Hugo were that to fully harness its power you have to know Go.
 Knowing a little bit of Go gives you so much power in tweaking up themes, which is rather important if you want to give a unique feel to your site despite it being created from a theme.
 I also would love to express the fact that it took me time to warp my head around how Hugo works despite coming from a solid background in front-end development.
 So the learning curve is quite steep.